MCDReforged/MCDReforged/docs/source/configuration.rst

 plugin_download_timeout
 ^^^^^^^^^^^^^^^^^^^^^^^

-The timeout in seconds of the plugin file download
+The timeout in seconds for a plugin file download

 * Option type: :external:class:`float`
 * Default value: ``15``